techidaily/site-win11-tips/source/_posts/5-ways-to-fix-the-hypervisorerror-blue-screen-on-windows-10-and-11.md

  The HYPERVISOR\_ERROR stop code indicates an issue with the Hypervisor virtualization software within Windows 10 and 11\.
 The Windows Hypervisor Platform (Hyper-V) allows users to run and manage virtual machines on their Windows PC.

- With the help of the Windows Hyper-V feature, you’re able to run Linux distributions via[VirtualBox or VMware](https://www.makeuseof.com/tag/best-virtual-machine-windows/) and even run Android or iOS on Windows.
+ With the help of the Windows Hyper-V feature, you’re able to run Linux distributions via [VirtualBox or VMware](https://www.makeuseof.com/tag/best-virtual-machine-windows/) and even run Android or iOS on Windows.

  If you’re facing the Hypervisor BSOD error stop code, there could be an issue with your system’s software configurations.
 The Hyper-V blue screen is typically caused by faulty Hyper-V settings, problems with your PC’s memory, corrupted data sectors, and even outdated drivers.